chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 ## Antifragility and Software

-With antifragility established as a goal to strive for, many developers who read Taleb's book started to float the idea of antifragile software, or software that becomes more powerful when chaos is applied to it, around.
+With antifragility established as a goal to strive for, many developers who read Taleb's book started to float around the idea of antifragile software, or software that becomes more powerful when chaos is applied to it.

 Given how many people have struggled with fragile software, antifragile software seems like an amazing goal to have, but what would that actually look like?
 Can code actually become stronger when chaos and failures are hurled at it?

-In Vikas Singh's blog post [Anti-fragile Software](http://scn.sap.com/community/abap/blog/2013/12/01/antifragile-software) he begins with the definitions for fragility, robustness, and antifragility, then proceeds to discuss how software for a long time has been stuck in the mindset of robustness being the end goal.
+In Vikas Singh's blog post [Anti-fragile Software](http://scn.sap.com/community/abap/blog/2013/12/01/antifragile-software) he begins with the definitions for fragility, robustness, and antifragility, then proceeds to discuss how software has been stuck in the mindset of robustness being the end goal.

 * Singh's definitions as mentioned above